 - Source patient testing if consent is obtainable.

-Within 72 hours: HIV post-exposure prophylaxis (PEP) must begin within 72 hours to be effective; the sooner the better.
+As soon as possible, and within 72 hours: HIV post-exposure prophylaxis (PEP) should start as soon as possible after exposure, with 72 hours as the outer limit rather than a deadline you have time to reach: under the 2025 US Public Health Service guidelines, PEP becomes less effective when started 48 to 72 hours out, and an expert should be consulted before initiating beyond 72 hours.
 If there is any HIV risk from the source patient, PEP is the default.
 Your occupational health or ED team will assess and prescribe.

 HCV exposure has no post-exposure prophylaxis – monitoring and early treatment if seroconversion occurs is the current standard.
 HBV has post-exposure immunoglobulin if you are unvaccinated or non-immune.